 Valanvron Swiss made

-A Swiss manufacturer that produces high-quality mechanical movements bearing the name “Swiss Made”.
-The motto of the company is: “We combine quality, advanced mechanics with Swiss craftsmanship”.
+A Swiss manufacture that produces high-quality mechanical movements bearing the “Swiss made” label.
+The company’s motto is “we combine quality, advanced technology and mechanics with Swiss craftsmanship.”

 Seiko – TMI Japan